-- Article by: Alixe Bovey
+- Article written by: Alixe Bovey

-Miniature of a red dragon, from Peraldus's theological miscellanyView images from this item (1)
+A representation of a red dragon, from Peraldus' Theological miscellany (Harley MS 3244, ff.
+58v-59r)View images from this item (4)

 Numerous documents from antiquity tell of monstrous people living at the edge of the known world.
-In the 1st century A.D., Pliny the Elder described extraordinary races of humans living in India and Ethiopia: these included mouthless hairy creatures called Astomi, who had no need of food or drink; men with dog's heads; and one-legged creatures who could hop at incredible speed and use their giant feet as umbrellas to protect them from the sun.
+In the 1st century CE, Pliny the Elder described extraordinary races of humans living in India and Ethiopia: these included mouthless hairy creatures called Astomi, who had no need of food or drink; men with dog's heads; and one-legged creatures who could hop at incredible speed and use their giant feet as umbrellas to protect them from the sun.

 Pliny was himself repeating ancient authorities, and his account of these marvellous races was in turn influential throughout the Middle Ages, during which antique monster lore became part of a Christian framework.

 For Christians, the monstrous races tested not only their credulity, but also their ethics.
-St Augustine of Hippo, writing in the 4th century AD, was not convinced that these monstrous races existed, but considered that if they did the vital question was whether or not they were human, descended from Adam, and therefore ‘rational and mortal.’
+St Augustine of Hippo, writing in the 4th century CE, was not convinced that these monstrous races existed, but considered that if they did the vital question was whether or not they were human, descended from Adam, and therefore ‘rational and mortal.’
 If so, they were worthy of salvation.

 Interest in monstrous races endured through the Middle Ages.
-In 10th century England, descriptions of such creatures were gathered together into a text known as the Wonders of the East.
+In 10th century England, descriptions of such creatures were gathered together into a text known as the Marvels of the East.
 Illustrated copies of this text enabled readers to marvel at pictures of the wondrous beings it described.